exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 Optionally, the basepair parameters computed by DSSR are added (see @sec:std-base-parameters), `pairs.py` runs DSSR when `--dssr-binary` option is specified.
 However, as far as we know, it is not possible to force DSSR to compute basepair parameters for an arbitrary selection of basepairs, it will only report the parameters for basepairs it determined by itself.
 This unfortunately means that some basepairs might be missing the parameters.
-Although DSSR should recognize all basepairs types reported by FR3D, sometimes almost all the parameter values are missing (TODO specific example, also in ./2-oview-6-software.md).
+Although DSSR should recognize all basepairs types reported by FR3D, sometimes almost all the parameter values are missing (xxxxxxxxxxxxxxxxxx specific example, also in ./2-oview-6-software.md).

 The rationale for executing DSSR within the `pairs.py` script, instead of running it on all structures beforehand like we do with FR3D, is the complexity of DSSR's output format.
 While FR3D generates a single "PDBID_basepair.txt" file, DSSR generates a collection of files such as "dssr-dsStepPars.txt", "dssr-dsStepPars.txt", "dssr-dsHelixPars.txt", and "dssr-basepairs.txt".